Solutions to the most common PDF Problems

-This page outlines our requirements for Adobe Reader, which is needed to view PDF files.
-It also offers some solutions to common problems related to Adobe Reader
+This page outlines our requirements for Adobe Reader, which is needed to view select PDF files on this website.
+It also offers some solutions to common problems related to Adobe Reader.

-Note: To view PDF files on this site you will need Adobe Reader DC.
+Note: To utilize interactive features on PDF files on this site you will need Adobe Reader DC.
 We highly recommend updating to the most recent version available, as bug and security fixes are common and important to ensure maximum stability and security.

-The reader can be downloaded for free from www.adobe.com for Windows, Mac, Linux, Android, and iOS.
+The reader can be downloaded for free from adobe.com for Windows, Mac, Linux, Android, iOS, and iPadOS

 Can't "Submit" a Form Electronically

 We have a select few PDF forms with the ability to submit data electronically on this website.
 Please note that you will need to use Adobe Reader or Adobe Acrobat to properly fill out and submit these files.
-Alternative PDF readers like Preview (Mac OS), and the native PDF viewers built into modern browsers (Chrome, Firefox, and EDGE) will not work correctly.
+Alternative PDF readers like those included in Mac OS, Windows 10, and viewers built into modern browsers (Chrome, Firefox, and EDGE) will not work correctly for these files.

 Trouble opening the file from the Web

-If you continue to experience difficulty, try right clicking (ctrl + click on a Mac or press and hold on mobile) the link to the PDF, and select "Save target as" (or "Save link as" or "Save file as"); and save to your device.
-Double clicking the file from the desktop or downloads folder should launch Adobe Reader.
-If another program opens instead of Adobe Reader, you can right click on the file and select Adobe Reader from the "Open With" command.
+If you experience difficulty with a file, try right clicking (ctrl + click on a Mac or press and hold on mobile) the link to the PDF, and select "Save target as" (or "Save link as" or "Save file as"); and save to your device.
+Opening the file from the downloads folder should launch Adobe Reader, if installed.
+If another program opens instead of Adobe Reader, you can right click (ctrl + click on a Mac or press and hold on mobile) on the file and select Adobe Reader from the "Open With" command.